 Patients with poorly differentiated neuroendocrine tumors.
 Although the primary site is usually not found, these types of neuroendocrine tumors often respond to chemotherapy with platinum/etoposide (Etopophos).
 This treatment can effectively shrink the cancer and improve cancer-related symptoms about 60% of the time.
 About 10% to 15% of people experience a complete remission with chemotherapy, and some live for a long time after treatment.

 Patients with well-differentiated neuroendocrine tumors.
 Most well-differentiated neuroendocrine tumors, such as neuroendocrine tumors of the GI tract or neuroendocrine tumors of the pancreas, begin in the intestinal tract or pancreas.
 For cancers with an unknown primary site, the metastases are usually found in the liver.
 It is usually easy for the pathologist to tell the difference between well-differentiated and poorly differentiated neuroendocrine tumors.
 This distinction is important because the chemotherapy recommended for poorly differentiated neuroendocrine tumors is usually not effective for well-differentiated tumors.
 Well-differentiated neuroendocrine tumors usually grow slowly, and patients often live for several years, even without treatment.
-In general, the treatment follows the guidelines for advanced neuroendocrine tumors.
+In general, the treatment follows the guidelines for advanced neuroendocrine tumors arising in the gastrointestinal tract (carcinoid tumors) or pancreas.

 All people with CUP are encouraged to talk with their doctor about participating in a clinical trial that is evaluating a new approach to treatment.
 In addition, talk with your doctor about the possible side effects and goals of each treatment option.

-About 65% to 70% of all people with CUP do not have the characteristics of any of the specific subgroups described above.
+About 60 to 65% of all people with CUP do not have the characteristics of any of the specific subgroups described above.
 Most of the patients in this group have adenocarcinoma or poorly differentiated carcinoma (see Subtypes).
 The success of treatment for this group varies widely.
 Many of these patients have cancer that is resistant to treatment.
 However, others experience significant benefits from treatment.

 The recommendations for treatment are in the process of changing based on ongoing scientific research.
 Until recently, the standard treatment for CUP focused on an approach called "empiric chemotherapy."
 Empiric chemotherapy uses a combination of drugs known to work against a variety of cancers.